deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Default Total Mixing between Adjacent Spectral or Delay Events
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In previous discussions, we made no mention of the efficiency of transfer between selected transitions in adjacent **SpectralEvent** objects.
-This is because, as a default behavior, **mrsimulator** does a *total mixing*, i.e., it connects all selected transitions in the two adjacent spectral or delay events.
-In other words, if the first of two adjacent SpectralEvents has three selected transitions and the second has two selected transitions, then **mrsimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second SpectralEvents.
+In previous discussions, we did not mention the efficiency of transfer between selected transitions in adjacent **SpectralEvent** objects.
+This is because, as default behavior, **mrsimulator** does a *total mixing*, i.e., connects all selected transitions in the two adjacent spectral or delay events.
+In other words, if the first of two adjacent SpectralEvents has three selected transitions, and the second has two selected transitions, then **mrsimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second SpectralEvents.

 Additionally, this total mixing event assumes that every connection has a mixing amplitude of 1.
-This is obviously unrealistic, but if used correctly gives a significant speed up in the simulation by avoid the need to calculate mixing amplitudes.
+This is unrealistic, but if used correctly gives a significant speed-up in the simulation by avoiding the need to calculate mixing amplitudes.

 .. warning::